SAP-samples/teched2025-AD162/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called AD162 - Joule for developers, ABAP AI capabilities.
-This repository contains the material for the hands-on session or the SAP TechEd 2025 session called AD162 - SAP Joule for developers, ABAP AI capabilities 💎
+This repository contains the material for the hands-on session or the SAP TechEd 2025 session called **AD162 - SAP Joule for developers, ABAP AI capabilities** 💎

 ## Overview